 - a copy of driver's valid, unrestricted California driver's license - license plate number of the vehicle that will be driven on the field trip - a copy of the declaration page of the current auto insurance policy for the vehicle that will be driven on the field trip showing driver name, current effective dates of coverage, and a minimum of \$100,000/\$300,000 automobile liability coverage - a copy of the proof of insurance - Parents/Guardians of students in Gr.
-K-8 must have Virtus and Livescan fingerprinting on file with the diocese and proof of Covid-19 vaccination on file with the school.
+TK-8 must have Virtus and Livescan fingerprinting on file with the diocese and with the school.